 The best part of belonging to a career community is that you do not have to go through career preparation alone, and you will be guaranteed a financially supported summer internship.
 You will have the support network of Oberlin faculty and staff, fellow students, and our talented and successful alumni.

 Each community will work with a team of designated mentors.
-Career communities will meet six times during the spring semester in interactive workshop settings to hone effective communication, problem-solving, and intercultural skills.
+Career communities will meet six times during the semester in interactive workshop settings to hone effective communication, problem-solving, and intercultural skills.

 The concrete learning outcomes of these workshops are: